SamuelMarks/orm-mw/README.md

 ## Configuration

-See `IormMwConfig` interface in [orm-mw.d.ts](https://github.com/SamuelMarks/orm-mw).
+See `IOrmMwConfig` interface in [orm-mw.d.ts](https://github.com/SamuelMarks/orm-mw).

 ## Extending

-Adding a new ORM? - Expand the `IormMwConfig` interface, and add a new short-function that implements it.
+Adding a new ORM? - Expand the `IOrmMwConfig` interface, and add a new short-function that implements it.
 See others for reference.

 ### Development setup
 Install the latest Node.JS, `npm i -g typings typescript`, then: